jaoeul/gingersnap/README.md

 ```
 Usage:
 gingersnap -t "<target> <arg_1> ... <arg_n>" -c <corpus_dir>

-Flags:
-   -t     Target program and arguments.
+ -t, --target        Target program and arguments.
-   -c     Path to directory with corpus files.
+ -c, --corpus        Path to directory with corpus files.
-   -j     Number of cores to use for fuzzing.
+ -j, --jobs          Number of cores to use for fuzzing.
 Defauts to all active cores on the
                      system.
-   -p     Progress directory, where inputs which generated new coverage will be
+ -p, --progress      Progress directory, where inputs which generated new coverage will be
                      stored.
 Defaults to `./progress`.
+ -a, --arch          Architecture to emulate.
-   -v     Print stdout from emulators to stdout.
+ -v, --verbose       Print stdout from emulators to stdout.
-   -n     No coverage.
+ -n, --no-coverage   No coverage.
 Do not track coverage.
-   -h     Print this help text.
+ -h, --help          Print this help text.

 Available pre-fuzzing commands:
  xmem       Examine emulator memory.
  smem       Search for sequence of bytes in guest memory.
  ni         Execute next instruction.
  ir         Show emulator registers.
  break      Set breakpoint.
  watch      Set register watchpoint.
  sbreak     Show all breakpoints.
  swatch     Show all watchpoints.
  continue   Run emulator until breakpoint or program exit.
  snapshot   Take a snapshot.
  adr        Set the address in guest memory where fuzzed input will be injected.
  length     Set the fuzzer injection input length.
  go         Try to start the fuzzer.
  options    Show values of the adjustable options.
  help       Displays help text of a command.
  quit       Quit debugging and exit this program.

 Run `help <command>` in gingersnap for further details and examples of command
 usage.

 Typical usage example:
 Step 1: Run the emulator to desireable pre-fuzzing state.
 This can be done by
         single-stepping or by setting a breakpoint and continuing exection.
  (gingersnap) ni
  (gingersnap) break <guest_address>
  (gingersnap) continue

 Step 2: Set the address and length of the buffer in guest memory where
         fuzzcases will be injected.
 This is a required step.
  (gingersnap) adr <guest_address>
  (gingersnap) len <length>

 Step 3: Start fuzzing:
  (gingersnap) go
 ```

 # Components